histolab/histolab/CONTRIBUTING.md

 Before starting contributing to Histolab, test that your local environment is up and running.
 Here some steps:

 - Create a python 3.6 - 3.7 `virtualenv`
-- Activate the env and install the 3 requrements file:
+- Activate the env and in the project root run:

-  `pip install -r requirements.txt`

-  `pip install -r requirements-test.txt`
+  `pip install -e .[testing]`

   `pip install -r requirements-dev.txt`